uwreact/uwreact/CONTRIBUTING.md

 ## Setup

-These instructions will set up your local machine for developing, testing, and deploying the project.
+These instructions will set up your local machine for developing, testing, and deploying this project.

 ### Prerequisites

 Install [Yarn](https://yarnpkg.com/en/) on your machine.

 Create a project on [Firebase](https://firebase.google.com/) and copy the configuration variables into `merry/.env.development`.

-Create an application on the [Microsoft Application Registration Portal](https://apps.dev.microsoft.com/portal/register-app) and copy the ID into `pippin/.env.developmnent`
+Create an application on the [Microsoft Application Registration Portal](https://apps.dev.microsoft.com/portal/register-app) and copy the ID into `pippin/.env.developmnent`.

 ### Installation